IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/security/azure-security-center/README.md

 ### Parameter: `scope`

-All the VMs in this scope will send their security data to the mentioned workspace unless overridden by a setting with more specific scope.
+All the VMs in this scope will send their security data to the mentiunod workspace unless overridden by a setting with more specific scope.

 - Required: Yes
 - Type: string